 Early Signs of Autism

-A formal diagnosis of Autism Spectrum Disorder (ASD) can help you find the resources and supports that are right for your child or youth.
+A formal diagnosis of autism can help you find the resources and supports that are right for your child or youth.
 This section explains the diagnostic process.

 Where to begin?

-When seeking a diagnosis for your child, it is important that you find a qualified professional with expertise in assessing Autism Spectrum Disorder (ASD) and related developmental and mental health disorders.
+When seeking a diagnosis for your child, it is important that you find a qualified professional with expertise in assessing autism and related developmental and mental health disorders.
 In Ontario, these professionals are often medical doctors such as pediatricians, psychiatrists or psychologists/ psychological associates.

 Please speak with your primary care physician to determine which professional may be best suited to support you and your family.